These guidelines and tips will help you have a home that feels well put together and beautiful…your next level home!

 1. HARMONY

 Harmony is the foundation of your design.
 It is created when all pieces of furniture and decor feel like they belong together in the space.
-It doesn’t mean you have to be matchy matchy, it means there should be cohesiveness based on theme, style, aesthetic, or mood.
-When there.
-Is harmony, each distinct piece seems to belong together in some way, even if it is not identical to anything else.
-It is actually more interesting when the pieces are different, as long as they relate to each other or something in the space.
+It doesn’t mean you have to be matchy matchy, it means there should be cohesiveness based on either theme, style, aesthetic, or mood.

 Tip: create harmony by sticking to one theme, like farmhouse or modern, by using the same accent colors throughout the room, or patterns that work well together.